 6. Piazza Navona

 If there is one place in central Rome where you need to watch the sunset, it’s Piazza Navona.
 An ancient racetrack transformed over the centuries into the Eternal City’s most important public space, this iconic horseshoe-shaped square boasts marvellous fountains, churches and sculptures, dominated by the works of the two great geniuses of the Roman Baroque.
 The flamboyant undulating church of Sant’Agnese in Agone, designed by Francesco Borromini, and the spectacular Fountain of the Four Rivers crafted by his great rival Gianlorenzo Bernini.
 In the soft light of dusk the piazza somehow becomes even more enchanting, a mysterious theatre of the Baroque where anything seems possible.
+This is the time of day our Rome at Twilight walking tour visits the stunning piazza - a great way to experience Rome’s historic centre at its spectacular best!

 How to Get There: Piazza Navona is central Rome’s true beating heart – as you wander through the Eternal City you will inevitably find your way here!